haltaf19/Sorting-Visualizer/README.md

 # Sorting Visualizer
 A Sorting Visualizer implemented using C# and Windows Forms Application.

 The application visualizes an array of unsorted integers as bars.
 Each bar has a height corresponding to the value at that position in the array.
+From here, the array is sorted and the bars indicate  movement of the integers within the array throughout the sorting algorithm.
 <br/> <br/>
 The following algorithms have been implemented into the application: